macroxue/2048-ai/README.md

 this AI; for the 65536 tile, it's still far behind.

 In May 2022, this AI is significantly improved with a large lookup table, as shown by the results below.
 Depth 5 now is as good as depth 8 before.
-Depth 6 and depth 7 average around a score of 690000, which is comparable to reaching a 32768 tile, a 16384 tile and a 2048 tile.
+The runs at depth 8 average a score of more than 711,000, which is comparable to a game with a 32768 tile, a 16384 tile and a 4096 tile.

 |depth |games |score/game|% 65536|% 32768|% 16384|% 8192|moves/s|seconds/game|
 |------|------|----------|-------|-------|-------|------|-------|------------|